-Most immigrants applying for a family-based U.S. green card (lawful permanent residence) must, as part of the application process, have their petitioner (the U.S. citizen or permanent resident who filed their I-130 visa petition) fill out and submit an Affidavit of Support on Form I-864.
+Most immigrants applying for a family-based U.S. green card (lawful permanent residence) must, as part of the application process, have their petitioner (the U.S. citizen or permanent resident who filed their I-130 petition) fill out and submit an Affidavit of Support on Form I-864.
 (This form is prepared by U.S. Citizenship and Immigration Services (USCIS), and available on the I-864 page of its website.)

-However, a few lucky applicants are exempt from the Affidavit of Support requirement, and do not need to submit a Form I-864 at all.
-Immigrants who are exempt include those who have either:
+Nevertheless, the law makes a few applicants exempt from the Affidavit of Support requirement, and do not need to submit a Form I-864 at all.
+We'll review those exceptions here, which include ones based on:

 The concept is that a financial sponsor's responsibility lasts until the immigrant has (among other possibilities) earned 40 work quarters credited toward Social Security.
-(A work quarter is approximately three months, but it depends partly on how high your earnings are.)
-So if you have already reached the 40 quarters on your own, through lawful employment -- perhaps while in the U.S. as a student or H-1B worker -- there is no need for the sponsor to fill out an Affidavit of Support for you.
-And, in an interesting twist, the immigrant can be credited for work done by the U.S. spouse during their marriage.
+A work quarter is approximately three months, but it depends partly on how high your earnings and the minimum for the year in question.
+To check one's earnings record, go to the create an account page of the SSA website.

 If you have already reached the 40 quarters on your own, through lawful employment (perhaps while in the U.S. as a student or H-1B worker) there is no need for the sponsor to fill out an Affidavit of Support for you.
 In some cases, even someone who worked in the U.S. illegally can claim that time toward the 40 quarters.